mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-1.md

 - JS is a **synchronous**, **single-threaded** language.
 It will go to the next line once the current line has been finished executing.

 # Single-Threaded Nature of JavaScript

+1️⃣ JavaScript does one thing at a time

-* JavaScript is a single-threaded language, meaning it has one call stack and can do one thing at a time.
-It doesn’t execute multiple pieces of code simultaneously.
+JS has only one call stack, so it can run only one task at a moment.
+It cannot execute two pieces of code at the same time.

-* The call stack is where JavaScript keeps track of function calls.
-When a function is called, it is pushed onto the stack, and when it completes, it is popped off the stack.
+2️⃣ The call stack tracks function calls

+When a function runs → it gets pushed onto the stack.
+When it finishes → it gets popped off.

+This is how JavaScript knows what to run next.

+3️⃣ Long tasks freeze everything

-* This single-threaded model can be problematic when dealing with long-running tasks because if a task takes too long, it blocks the entire stack, causing the application to become unresponsive.
+If a function takes too long, it blocks the only call stack.
+Since nothing else can run, the app may hang or become unresponsive.

 # Synchronous Execution

-JavaScript is synchronous by default, meaning that it executes tasks line by line in a blocking manner.
-It waits for each operation to complete before moving to the next one.
+JavaScript runs code line by line and it waits for each line to finish before moving to the next.

 Example: